Where to Go in Shenzhen 2026: Top 10 Best Places to Visit

 📖 About Lianhuashan Park

-Lianhuashan Park is a popular green space in Shenzhen, known for its scenic walking trails, peaceful lake, and expansive views from Lianhua Hill.
+Lianhuashan Park is a popular green space in Shenzhen, known for its scenic walked trails, peaceful lake, and expansive views from Lianhua Hill.

 Lianhuashan Park (莲花山公园)